nmckay77/originrace-edgeworker/README.md

 # OriginRace EdgeWorker

-Intelligent origin selection for Akamai EdgeWorkers based on performance racing from the edge server perspective.
+Automatically route traffic to your fastest origin server

 ## What is OriginRace?